 Telemedicine facilitates a high level of multidisciplinary care.
 All telespecialists and on-site caregivers are focused on delivering optimal care.
 On-site nurses work at a high level of competency, and receive advanced training in virtual diagnoses.
 This collaboration results in best practices in medical care.

-#4 Telemedicine programs and their providers can’t perform procedures – FACT
+#4 Telemedicine programs can’t perform procedures – FACT

 It’s true.
 A remote provider can’t reach out and physically touch a patient.
 Robotic surgical procedures now being performed in hospitals are not applicable to telemedicine.